M-E-Rademaker/MyDesk/ToolCollection.md

     -   [JabRef](#jabref)
     -   [PureSync](#puresync)

-This is a collection of useful software, programs and tools (SPT's) that in some way or another help ease the scientific workflow.
+Test This is a collection of useful software, programs and tools (SPT's) that in some way or another help ease the scientific workflow.
 While the term "scientific workflow" may mean different things to different disciplines, I explicitly assume a data-driven workflow which implies that at some point within the process of answering a scientific question, data comes into play.
 While studying the scientific workflow